 Wedding planning requires you to take care of a lot of details – some big, some small, and all very important.
 A wedding planning timeline can help reduce stress while ensuring that every detail is taken care of on time, resulting in a memorable event.
 Your wedding invitation is one particularly important detail.
-It not only announces your upcoming nuptials, but also sets the tone for the entire event.
+It not only announces your upcoming “I do’s”, but also sets the tone for the entire event!

 Wedding Invitation Etiquette

 Traditionally, all wedding invitations were as formal as the events they were announcing.
-Today, invitations can be designed to reflect more casual events and don’t automatically require the same formality of years past.
+Today, invitations can be designed to reflect more casual events and don’t automatically require the same formality as they did in the past.
 However, one thing that hasn’t changed is basic wedding invitation etiquette.
 This includes what information should be listed on the invitation, what information should be left off, how the envelopes should be addressed, and when they should be sent.

 This formal phrasing can work for any style of wedding.
-It’s particularly appropriate if you will be having a more traditional wedding with a religious ceremony, followed by a formal reception.
-It can give your guests a heads-up about the fact that your event will be classy and elegant.
+It’s particularly appropriate if you’re having a more traditional wedding ceremony followed by a formal reception.
+It can give your guests a friendly heads-up that your wedding will be upscale and elegant.

-Regardless of how formal or casual the phrasing on your wedding invitation is, there are some basics that always must be included: who, when, and where.
-This means the invitation should give the full names of the couple, and the full names of the hosts if you’re using formal phrasing.
+Regardless of how formal or casual the phrasing on your wedding invitation is, there are some basics that you’ll definitely want to include: who, when, and where.
+This means the invitation should give the full names of you and your fiancé, and the full names of the hosts if you’re using formal phrasing.
 It should clearly list the time, date, month, and year of the wedding.
 Don’t forget the full address of where it is being held!
 If you are requesting an RSVP, this should be written in the lower left corner of the invitation.